-You will function as much like a resident as possible during the rotation interfacing directly with the faculty member regarding your patients' care.
+You will function as much like as resident as possible during the rotation interfacing directly with the faculty member regarding your patients care.
 You will be expected to do the following:

-- 1. Perform an initial interview for a minimum of four new patients per week. - Conduct daily follow up interviews and examinations with patients under your ongoing care. - 3.
-Contact collateral sources as appropriate (and with appropriate patient consent). - Present your finding from chart review, patient interviews and collateral sources to the supervising faculty member in an organized fashion including your diagnostic impressions and treatment plan. - 5.
-Document your findings in the medical record in an organized, legible and timely - 6.
-Incorporate findings from the medical work up into your differential and modify care as needed. - 7.
-Conduct supportive therapy or crisis intervention as needed for your patients.
+- Perform an initial interview for a minimum of two new patients per week who are admitted to the teaching service - 2.
+Conduct daily follow up interviews and examinations with patients under your care - 3.
+Document the above meetings in the medical record - 4.
+Contact collateral sources as appropriate (and with patient consent) - Present your finding from patient interviews and collateral sources to the supervising faculty member in an organized fashion with your diagnostic impressions and treatment plan - 6.
+Participate in daily treatment team planning meetings including discharge planning - 7.
+Conduct or attend family meetings as needed for your patients